Introduction to Financial Indices

 - NASDAQ Composite: Includes more than 3,000 companies, largely in the technology sector.

-You can read more about S&P 500 index funds in our SPDR blog here which highlights their SPY ETF, one of the most popular and successful ETFs available, which delivers a year on year return of approximately 10%.
+You can read more about S&P 500 index funds in our SPDR blog, which highlights their SPY ETF, one of the most popular and successful ETFs available, which delivers a year-on-year return of approximately 10%.

 Bond indices keep track of the performance of various bonds.
 Notable examples are: